ralphgutz/handling-class-imbalance-using-undersampling-technique/README.md

     dtype: int64

-## Class Distribution & Plotting
+### Class Distribution & Plotting
 Visualization of two of the features (Elevation and Aspect) and the huge imbalanced distribution of the Cover_Type feature.
+Seeing Elevation vs. Aspect scatter plot, we can see some regions with compact data points of that class while the others are mostly overlapping each other.
+The histogram shows the class imbalance of the target values.

 ```python